bauerbach95/tempo/README.md

 To test if Tempo works properly, run the run_test.py file using using the activated environment: python run_test.py

+Running the test should take less than 5 minutes.
+Successful completion of the test will show a message "SUCCESSFULLY FINISHED".

 To deactivate the environment: conda deactivate